How to Carry Your Baby and Prevent Flat Head Syndrome

 The earlier this treatment is started, the more effective it is.
 Once the condition reaches the advanced stages, it cannot be treated at all except through surgery.
 So if your baby has a case of flat head syndrome that these techniques have failed to correct, or you came across these ways to carry your baby too late, it’s important to get the deformity looked at as soon as possible.

+We hope you feel more equipped to explore the different ways to carry your baby.
 Call Technology in Motion on 0330 100 1800 to book an appointment at one of our UK clinics, or browse our website for more information on the prevention and treatment of flat head syndrome.